fastify/fastify/docs/Validation-and-Serialization.md

 * `error`: filled with an instance of `Error` or a string that describes the validation error
 * `value`: the coerced value that passed the validation

+If you are using the same `schemaCompiler` for all endpoints, you can call `fastify.setSchemaCompiler` to set the default schema compiler.

 <a name="serialization"></a>
 ### Serialization
 Usually you will send your data to the clients via JSON, and Fastify has a powerful tool to help you, [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), which is used if you have provided an output schema in the route options.
 We encourage you to use an output schema, as it will increase your throughput by 100-400% depending on your payload and will prevent accidental disclosure of sensitive information.